-Construction expenditures for fiscal 2017 are not expected to exceed \$685 million, a portion of which will be funded by capital contributions.
-Commitments in connection with this construction program approximated \$297 million at June 30, 2016.
+Construction expenditures for fiscal 2018 are not expected to exceed \$697 million, a portion of which will be funded by capital contributions.
+Commitments in connection with this construction program approximated \$247 million at June 30, 2017.

-The Commission, the District of Columbia (the District), the District of Columbia Water and Sewer Authority (DC Water), Fairfax County, Virginia, Montgomery County, Maryland, and Prince Georges County, Maryland are parties to a regional agreement (the Blue Plains Intermunicipal Agreement of 2012) that provides for dedicated allocation of sewage flow capacity for wastewater treatment at the Blue Plains facility in Washington DC.
+The Commission, the District of Columbia (the District), the District of Columbia Water and Sewer Authority (DC Water), Fairfax County, Virginia, Montgomery County, Maryland, and Prince Georges County, Maryland are "Parties" to a regional Blue Plains Intermunicipal Agreement of 2012 (2012 IMA) that provides for dedicated allocation of wastewater flow capacity for treatment at the Blue Plains facility in Washington DC.
 The parties have demonstrated their willingness to share in the burdens associated with the demands for regional wastewater collection and treatment and biosolids management.
-Therefore, WSSC has executed an equitable arrangement for determining WSSC's share of capital costs in relationship to its allocated flow capacity and for payment of the WSSC share of operating and maintenance costs related to its actual flow to Blue Plains.
-Currently, the Commission has a capacity entitlement of 169.60 MGD, which is approximately 45.8% of the Plant's total capacity of 370 MGD.
+Capital costs of Blue Plains are allocated among the Parties in proportion to their respective capacity allocation of wastewater treatment, collection, and conveyance facilities as defined in the 2012 IMA.
+Operating costs are allocated on a proportional basis by the wastewater flows from each participant to the Blue Plains facility.
+The Commission has a capacity entitlement of 169.60 MGD, which is approximately 45.8% of the Plant's total capacity of 370 MGD.

-For fiscal years 2016 and 2015, the Commission paid \$102.7 million and \$135.7 million, respectively, to fund its share of construction costs.
-The Commission estimates its share of the construction costs over the next seven years to be \$409.8 million, of which \$88.9 million is expected to be incurred in fiscal year 2017 and the balance over fiscal years 2018 to 2023.
-In addition, for fiscal years 2016 and 2015, the Commission made total payments of \$55.7 million and \$54.3 million, respectively, to DC Water for its share of operating and maintenance costs.
+For fiscal years 2017 and 2016, the Commission paid \$84.1 million and \$102.7 million, respectively, to fund its share of construction costs.
+The Commission estimates its share of the construction costs over the next seven years to be \$302.3 million, of which \$75.5 million is expected to be incurred in fiscal year 2018 and the balance over fiscal years 2019 to 2024.
+In addition, for fiscal years 2017 and 2016, the Commission made total payments of \$56.5 million and \$55.7 million, respectively, to DC Water for its share of operating and maintenance costs.